Othello: 19th century

 Paul Robeson's iconic performance (see 20th Century, below) was not the first professional performance of the title role by a black actor: the first known is James Hewlett at the African Grove Theatre, New York, in 1822.
-And Hewlett's protégé Ira Aldridge played many Shakespearean roles across Europe for forty years, including Othello at the Royalty Theatre, London, in 1825.
+And Hewlett's protégé Ira Aldridge (billed as "The African Roscius") played many Shakespearean roles across Europe for forty years, including Othello at the Royalty Theatre, London, in 1825.

+There are stories of extravagant audience reactions to the play.
+One of the most extreme is related by French novelist Stendhal who reports that at the Baltimore Theatre in 1822 a soldier interrupted the performance just before Desdemona's murder, shouting "It will never be said that in my presence a confounded Negro has killed a white woman!"
+The soldier fired his gun, breaking the arm of the actor playing Othello.

 Throughout the eighteenth and nineteenth centuries, Othello was regarded as the most demanding of Shakespeare's roles: it is considered a part of theatre legend that Edmund Kean collapsed while playing the role, and died two months after.
 Leigh Hunt saw Kean's Othello in 1819, describing his performance in The Examiner as "the masterpiece of the living stage".
 Before Kean, the leading exponent of the role had been John Philip Kemble who played a "neoclassical hero".
 In contrast, Kean presented Othello as a man of romantic temperament, and uncontrollable passion.
 It was also Kean who initiated the so-called "Bronze Age of Othello" by insisting that "it was a gross error to make Othello either a negro or a black" and thereby commencing a stage tradition of using lighter makeup rather than blackface.
+An advantage of this change was that the actor's facial expressions could be more clearly seen.

+Critics have naturally focused on the two central male roles.
+But Emilia becomes a powerful role in the final act.
+Indeed Charlotte Cushman's Emilia was said to upstage Edwin Forrest's Othello in 1845.
+And when Fanny Kemble played Desdemona in 1848 she changed the performance tradition.
+Previously, Desdemonas had (in her words) "always appeared to me to acquiesce with wonderful equanimity in their assassination" but Kemble, a passionate feminist and abolitionist, decided "I shall make a desperate fight for it, for I feel horribly at the idea of being murdered in my bed."